Pointer666/OOReq/README.md

 OOReq
 =====
-A object oriented wrapper for CURL.
+A object oriented wrapper for cURL.
+This is not a fully featured HTTP Client.
+If you need that, use guzzle ;-)

 (Not stable - WIP)

 Theory of operation
 ===================